Arts and Economic Prosperity 6 Study for Greater Danbury

 Calling All Volunteers!

-You don’t need to be part of an arts and culture organization to make a difference!
-We also need individual volunteers to help conduct the study.
+Do you have a passion for the arts?
+Would you like to help support arts and culture in the Greater Danbury area?
+Come volunteer with us!
+We need individual volunteers to help conduct the study.
 It’s a great opportunity for artists and art lovers alike to connect with and support arts and culture organizations in your local area.
-And don’t worry—you don’t need survey experience to help!

 - Danbury Cultural Commission